|Creating Your "Cue Card"|

 Observe sensations and scary thoughts.

-Panic is not dangerous.
+Panic is very scary, but it is not dangerous.
 (See Education)

 Any experience of panic is a success!
 (See Re-framing Panic as a Success)